 Why we like it: The free version provides plenty of great options on its own, but if you do decide you need to upgrade, the annual rates are reasonable (starting at $59).

 It can be overwhelming to switch between a number of tools and websites, so it’s a huge bonus that Rank Math is available right from your WordPress dashboard.

 Yoast is another handy WordPress plugin with both free and paid options.
 It’s a staple for many SEOs, as it takes care of the majority of technical SEO issues for you.

 Why we like it: Even if you aren’t a technical SEO whiz, you can use Yoast to ensure that your site meets technical SEO standards.
 And if you are experienced, it can still save you a lot of time.
 It also gives tips for optimizing content for readability.

-This handy Chrome extension lets you view a page’s meta, headers, Schema Markup, external links, and more all from a handy dropdown.
+This handy Chrome extension lets you view a page’s on-page SEO signals, including meta, headers, Schema Markup, external links, and more all from a handy dropdown.

 Why we like it: This on-page SEO tool is helpful for reviewing your own pages as well as taking a look at your competitors’.
 Plus, it’s handy to have all this information on one screen with just a simple click.